How to grow roses from cuttings easily! Compare the BEST & worst ways to propagate in water or soil, using potatoes, & root by air layering.

 Because the stem is still attached to the mother plant, it is receiving water and nutrients as the new roots are growing from the cut area.
 This greatly increases the propagation success rate to nearly 100%!

 Most rose plants show their white roots in 3 – 5 weeks.
-When you see lots of healthy roots, clip the stem off below the layer.
+When you see good root system develops with lots of healthy roots, clip the stem off below the layer.

 Gently remove ties and covers.
-Carefully plant your newly rooted rose and keep the plant well watered and protected from direct sun for a couple of weeks so it can adapt.
+Carefully plant your new rose plants and keep them well watered and protected from direct sunlight for a couple of weeks so it can adapt.

 Grow roses from cuttings in soil or medium